 Affordable Housing

 Habitable’s Informed™ approach has wide-ranging applications to help you select safer products across all building typologies and sectors.
 Using healthier products will decrease pollution and toxic chemical exposure throughout the full product lifecycle.
-It is especially important to use healthier products in affordable housing, schools, or healthcare facilities where children and/or vulnerable populations are the primary occupants.
+It is especially important to use healthier products in affordable housing where children and/or vulnerable populations are the primary occupants.

 A Path to Healthier Affordable Housing in Minnesota